lindenb/jvarkit/docs/VcfBurdenSlidingWindow.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     -save-vcf, --save-vcf
-      Save Matching variants into that VCF.
+      Save Matching variants for the best p-value into that VCF.
     -t, --treshold
       fisher-test treshold.
 Discard results greater than this value.
       Default: 1.0